 I am passionate about helping clients customize their estate plans in order to achieve their vision for their families and future generations.

 Michelle Hanlon has been associated with Goldstine, Skrodzki, Russian, Nemec and Hoff, Ltd. since 2015.
 She practices in the firm’s estate planning group, assisting clients with estate and wealth transfer planning and tax planning.
 Michelle brings to the firm a keen knowledge of drafting and interpreting individual estate plans, trusts, and disability documents, with an appreciation for the legal and tax consequences that may result.
+Her work in the area of taxation includes assisting clients in the preparation and filing of estate and gift tax returns.
 Prior to joining the firm, Michelle practiced at two boutique estate planning and probate firms in Texas.

 Michelle is a published author on choice-of-law issues in Texas, and she has also co-authored articles on estate planning, spoliation of evidence, and sanctions.